aparandianworld/shiny-ml-linear-regression/README.md

 # shiny-ml-linear-regression
-Linear Regression model using Scikit-learn with the Iris dataset
+Linear Regression model using Scikit-learn with the modified Iris dataset